ibm-cloud-docs/app-configuration/ac-settings.md

 The **Allowlist Domains** is used for enabling Cross-Origin Resource Sharing (CORS) when using client-side browser SDKs' to access {{site.data.keyword.appconfig_short}} resources by external applications.
 CORS is a specification, which enables controlled access to {{site.data.keyword.appconfig_short}} resources from resources that are located outside of a domain.

-Allowlists can be enabled for both public endpoints and private endpoints.
-When no domains are in the allowlist, the allowlist is disabled, and the deployment accepts connections from any domain.
-{: note}

 ### Adding domains to allowlist
 {: #ac-cors-allowlist}